Boy Scout Camp

 Parents: Individual Scout registration is only available for Dan Beard First Class Camp, Baden-Powell Merit Badge Camp and NYLT.
 Registration for week-long resident camp is by troop.
 Contact your Scoutmaster for your troop's camp schedule and additional details.
 If your Scout cannot attend summer camp on his troop's schedule, he may attend either of our summer camps as a provisional Scout.
 Please contact our office for more details.

-Baden Powell Merit Badge Camp (2018 individual registration)
+Baden Powell Merit Badge Camp (2019 opening soon)

 Baden Powell Merit Badge Camp, held at Camp Belzer, Indianapolis, is a merit badge day camp that helps younger Scouts complete up to four unique merit badges in the summer, and earn partial credit on many others, with intensive classroom learning.
 Scouts may be required to complete prerequisites, take classroom notes and/or have out of class assignments to complete the merit badge requirements.